vatsaaa/mcpoax/mcpoax.md

 In rapidly evolving markets, timing often takes precedence over architectural purity.
 Organizations developing AI integration solutions face pressure to deliver capabilities quickly while establishing market position.
 Creating a new protocol can provide several advantages in this context:

 **Faster Time to Market**: Developing a focused protocol for specific use cases can be faster than working through the consensus-building process required for standards enhancement.
-MCP's development timeline likely enabled faster delivery of agent-specific capabilities than would have been possible through OpenAPI specification evolution.
+The development timeline of MCP likely enabled faster delivery of agent-specific capabilities than would have been possible through OpenAPI specification evolution.

 **Clear Value Proposition**: New protocols can be designed with specific use cases in mind, making their value proposition immediately apparent to target audiences.
-MCP's "AI-native" positioning creates clear differentiation and helps organizations understand its intended purpose.
+"AI-native" positioning offered by MCP creates clear differentiation and helps organizations understand its intended purpose.

 **Ecosystem Control**: Developing a proprietary protocol provides control over specification evolution, enabling rapid iteration and feature development aligned with specific business objectives.
 This control can be valuable during early market phases when requirements are still evolving.